Contact Us for a Free Consultation (213) 542-0979

 Once you are convicted of a federal drug charge or you plead guilty to it, at that point the sentencing is going to be up to the judge.
 The judge will have the discretion on whether or not you will receive a large sentence or a small sentence or something in the middle.

 A probation department would get involved.
-They would do a report and make a recommendation to the judge as to what they think the sentence should be.
+They would do a report and recommend to the judge what they think the sentence should be.
 Your criminal defense attorney will be able to put a sentencing position in with the judge and argue on your behalf.

 Finally, the prosecutor will be permitted to put in their position as to what they think the sentence should be.
-The judge will then hear from you if you choose to make any statement.
-The judge will then make a decision as to what your sentence should be.
+Just so you know – the judge will then hear from you if you make any statement.
+The judge will then decide as to what your sentence should be.

 Can I Appeal A Federal Drug Charge Conviction?

-Once you are found guilty and sentenced in the case you will be advised that you have a certain period of time in order to file a notice of appeal.
-Once that notice of appeal is filed then you will either be appointed counsel, you can represent yourself or you can hire your own criminal defense attorney.
+Once you are found guilty and sentenced, you will be advised that you have a certain period to file a notice of appeal.
+Once that notice of appeal is filed, you will either be appointed counsel, represent yourself, or hire your criminal defense attorney.

 Your federal criminal defense attorney is the one who decides what issues are appealable and what issues are not appealable.
 Not all cases should be appealed because sometimes there is no issue to appeal.

 In order to be successful on a federal appeal, there is going to be some need for issues that are appealable.
-The federal court decides that certain things done at the trial, for example, were not fair, such as certain jury instructions were allowed in or certain evidence was allowed in.
+The federal court decides that certain things done at the trial, for example, were not fair, such as certain jury instructions or evidence being allowed in.

-This is really a question that you need to talk to your attorney that did the trial for you about or talk to a new attorney.
-Let them review the trial transcript, talk to you about what happened and then make a decision as to whether or not an appeal is in your best interests and worth your while.
+This is a question that you need to talk to your attorney who did the trial for you about or talk to a new attorney.
+Let them review the trial transcript, talk to you about what happened, and then decide whether an appeal is in your best interests and worth your while.

-Federal appeals in drug-related cases do take quite some time to appeal and that is kind of determined by how much evidence there is for your appellate lawyer to go over.
-If there was a trial, for example, how much trial testimony was there?
+Federal appeals in drug-related cases take quite some time to appeal, which is determined by how much evidence there is for your appellate lawyer to go over.
+For example, how much trial testimony would exist if a trial existed?

-It's kind of determined on the size of the case and what the appellate lawyers do in order to get prepared to file their opening brief and then litigate the case on your behalf.
-It could take months and it could even take years in order to get an appellate case off the ground and actually get the judges to rule on some of the appellate issues.
+It's determined by the size of the case and what the appellate lawyers do to get prepared to file their opening brief and then litigate the case on your behalf.
+It could take months and even years to get an appellate case off the ground and actually get the judges to rule on some of the appellate issues.

-As far as your chances on appeal, that's going to be determined on whether or not you have appealable issues.
-This is something that needs to be discussed with a seasoned federal criminal defense attorney who knows your case and knows what the issues are related to it.
+Your chances of appeal will be determined by whether or not you have appealable issues.
+This must be discussed with a seasoned federal criminal defense attorney who knows your case and its related issues.

 What Is The Federal Indictment Process In a Drug-Related Case?

-The federal indictment process in a drug-related case is when a branch of the federal government will investigate your case, whether it is the FBI, Secret Service or Homeland Security.
+The federal indictment process in a drug-related case is when a branch of the federal government investigates your case, whether it is the FBI, Secret Service, or Homeland Security.
 There is a whole list of federal agencies that investigate drug crimes.

-Another way to be indicted of a crime is by way of the federal grand jury.
+Another way to be indicted is through the federal grand jury.
 Federal grand jury proceedings are secret and the prosecutors will put the evidence that they have in front of them.

-The federal grand jury will assess and evaluate it and then make a determination as to whether or not you should be indicted based on the federal grand jury information that is provided by the Assistant United States Attorney.
+The federal grand jury will assess and evaluate it and then decide as to whether or not you should be indicted based on the federal grand jury information that the Assistant United States Attorney provides.

-Do I Need An Criminal Defense Attorney Prior To Being Charged?
+Do I Need A Criminal Defense Attorney Before Being Charged?

-If you believe that you are under investigation for a federal drug crime or any federal offense, you should immediately get a federal criminal defense attorney and let them know what's going on.
-A lot of people just think they can talk their way out of a federal drug crime or any crime and that's the absolute wrong answer.
+Suppose you believe you are under investigation for a federal drug crime or any federal offense.
+In that case, you should immediately get a federal criminal defense attorney and let them know what's happening.
+A lot of people think they can talk their way out of a federal drug crime or any crime, and that's the absolute wrong answer.

-I can't tell you how many times where people could actually have a great defense and be very successful in their case but the one piece of information that is killing them and they cannot get around is their own statement to the federal authorities.
+I can't tell you how many times people could have a great defense and be very successful in their case, but the one piece of information that is killing them and they cannot get around is their own statement to the federal authorities.

-An attorney can discuss the case with you under the cloak of attorney-client privilege and then they can best advise you as to how to proceed, who to talk to, what to say.
-A lot of time what I would do is call the federal prosecutors or the federal agents myself and let them know I represent you.
+I wanted to let you know that an attorney can discuss the case with you under the cloak of attorney-client privilege, and then they can best advise you on how to proceed, who to talk to, and what to say.
+Often, I would call the federal prosecutors or the federal agents myself and let them know I represent you.

-I let them know that you are not going to be making any statements.
+I let them know that you will not be making any statements.
 I also ask them whether you are a target in the case, whether you are a subject, or whether you are a witness.
 Once we get that information, you and I will discuss it.
-We will decide what the best course of action is and we will protect your interests.
+We will decide what the best course of action is, and we will protect your interests.

 Typically, grand juries are held without the defendant being involved.
 The prosecutors present the evidence they have to the federal grand jury and then the grand jury decides whether or not there is enough evidence to indict the person and charge them with a federal crime.

-If someone were to be summoned in front of a grand jury, they would obviously want to make sure that they have their own criminal defense attorney available to advise them.
-A lot of times you don't want to make any statements at a grand jury and your attorney is going to advise you to assert your rights to not make any statements, not incriminate yourself and to not say anything that could later be used against you.
+If someone were to be summoned in front of a grand jury, they would want to make sure their criminal defense attorney is available to advise them.
+You often don't want to make any statements at a grand jury, and your attorney will tell you to assert your rights to not make any statements, not incriminate yourself, and not say anything that could later be used against you.

 What Sets Your Firm Apart In Handling Federal Drug Cases?

-Having done this for 25 years, having handled many federal drug offenses, dealt with prosecutors and dealt with judges, I have a pretty good feel for how these cases are prosecuted and what the different policies are in the different jurisdictions that handle these federal drug cases.
+Having done this for 25 years, handling many federal drug offenses and dealing with prosecutors and judges, I have a pretty good feel for how these cases are prosecuted and the different policies in the different jurisdictions that handle these federal drug cases.

-I've had a lot of success with clients using all the various tools that are available to a federal criminal defense attorney who knows the jurisdiction, who knows their client's case and who has the experience in order to successfully defend a federal drug case.
+I've had a lot of success with clients using all the various tools available to a federal criminal defense attorney who knows the jurisdiction, knows their client's case, and has the experience to successfully defend a federal drug case.

 Menu